kirra-docs

 Surfaces Toolbar

-The Surface toolbar groups the controls for building, modifying, and repairing triangulated surface meshes — triangulation, mesh intersection, boolean operations (two engines), extrude, contour, and mesh repair.
+The Surface toolbar groups the controls for building, modifying, and repairing triangulated surface meshes — triangulation, mesh intersection, boolean operations (Solid CSG and Trimesh engines), extrude, contour, mesh repair, polygon clipping, and horizon slicing.
 It is one of the floating toolbars on the right side of the Kirra workspace.

 Toolbar Overview